Human Rights in the Americas

 Note: If you are applying for the internship at the Inter-American Court of Human Rights, your application and deposit must be received by January 15, 2015.
-For all other internships, the application and deposit deadline is February 18, 2014.
+For all other internships, the application deadline for classes with internships is extended to March 2, 2015.

 Mexico, Panama, Jamaica, Guatemala, El Salvador, Puerto Rico, Peru, and Dominican Republic Internships: Student placements include international organizations, non-profit organizations focused on human rights, international refugee law, indigenous people’s rights, or nationality and immigration, as well as private law practice.